Futurama: The Beast with a Billion Backs: Plot

 Yivo takes everyone in the universe out on a date at the same time, which goes well.
 However, the universe's leaders feel that Yivo has made no commitment and send a delegation to break up with it.
 Before they can do so, Yivo proposes marriage and they accept.
 Bender becomes frustrated from being neglected by Fry and makes a deal with the Robot Devil for an army of robots to take over the world in exchange for his first-born son, with Robot Devil being genuinely shocked over how callous it was.
-His attack is made unnecessary when humanity leaves Earth willingly to live on Yivo, along with the other civilizations of the universe.
-This leaves Bender lonely and stagnates the robot population, who are built to serve humans.
+His attack is made unnecessary when humanity leaves Earth willingly to live on Yivo, along with the other civilizations of the universe, leaving Bender lonely and stagnates the robot population, who are built to serve humans.
 The universe's residents promise Yivo that they will never contact other universes.
 Fry, however, cannot help writing a letter to Bender, which is sent without Yivo's knowledge.

-Bender receives Fry's letter, which is made out of electro-matter, and decides to set out and "rescue" his friend from his relationship with Yivo.
+Bender receives Fry's letter, which is made out of electro-matter, and decides to rescue his friend from his relationship with Yivo.
 He and his army harpoon Yivo from the other side of the anomaly and tow it into their own universe.
 Fry convinces Bender to spare Yivo, but Yivo discovers that the robots' weapons are lined with the electro-matter from Fry's letter, allowing them to harm it.
 Since Fry broke his promise, Yivo breaks up with the universe and makes everyone leave.
 Yivo finds consolation with Colleen, and they begin a relationship as they return to the other universe and close the anomaly.

-Fry decides to find love elsewhere and tries to ask Leela out, but she rejects him.
+Fry decides to find love elsewhere and tries to ask Leela out, but she rejects him, angered at him using her as a rebound from Colleen.
 Kif and Amy's relationship is strained due to Amy's affair with Zapp.
-Bender breaks up his friends' quarrel and assures them that what they experienced was not love, as love is a jealous, hard-to-obtain emotion that does not share itself with the world.
-Bender shares his own love with Fry and Leela by giving them a big hug, which chokes them.
+Bender breaks up his friends' quarrel and assures them that what they experienced was not love, since love is (in his own words) "a jealous, hard-to-obtain emotion that does not share itself with the world".
+Bender shares his love for Fry and Leela by giving them a big hug, which chokes them.